 - Why I will never, ever buy a house in Montreal Vane$$a’s Money adds a post that makes a former Montrealer proud, the time-honored question of whether to buy or rent your accommodations.
 I think she’s on the right track with this one.

-That’s it for this year, these were my favorite posts of 2012, there were many other interesting posts out there, these are just the ones that tickled my fancy.
+That’s it for this year, these were my favourite posts of 2012, there were many other interesting posts out there, but these are just the ones that tickled my fancy.
 Remember to get a good RSS reader and add these Authors to your reading list!